Tylarobson/Tylarobson.Tytans-Website/README.md

 # Tytan-Website

 # Portfolio for an aspiring DJ
-  This website was created to help a friend to showcase his work to the public.
+  This website was created to help a friend to showcase his work to the public locally and internationally.

  # Links